Note: This article was originally written in 2021, but the process has been improved.

 For example, the image size used in a blog post’s header will differ from the blog post’s thumbnail image.

-If you only use the image once, then there are other three images just sitting on your server, taking up space and potentially slowing your site down.
+If you only use the image once, then there are three other images just sitting on your server, taking up space and potentially slowing your site down.

 Here’s a guide to preventing WordPress from generating multiple image sizes from WPEngine.
 And, if you prefer, there are plugins such as Stop Generating Unnecessary Thumbnails that will do the trick.